Corbin Carroll Preview, Player Props: Diamondbacks vs. Rockies

 Corbin Carroll At The Plate

+- Carroll has 135 hits and an OBP of .363 to go with a slugging percentage of .527.
+All three of those stats are tops among Arizona hitters this season.

-- Among qualifying hitters in baseball, he ranks 19th in batting average, 24th in on-base percentage, and 11th in slugging.
+- Among the qualified hitters in MLB action, he ranks 17th in batting average, 24th in on-base percentage, and 10th in slugging.

+- Carroll will look to extend his four-game hitting streak.
+He's batting .300 with one homer in his last games.

-- Carroll has picked up an RBI in 34.6% of his games this season, with more than one RBI in 12.3% of his games.
-He has also driven in three or more runs in two contests.
+- Carroll has an RBI in 46 of 131 games this year, with multiple RBI in 16 of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.